 This does create practical issues as most people’s circumstances will be a blend of the extremes above – some regularity, but also an itinerant aspect.

 Anyway, your judgement here will determine expenses you can claim.

 Generally, our advice would be:

-- travelling to locations where you are employed under PAYE doesn’t count (you can never claim to travel to an employment)
+- Travelling to locations where you are employed under PAYE cannot be expensed.

-- miscellaneous trips, eg to the bank, a supplier, trainings, count as business
+- Miscellaneous trips, eg to the bank, or a supplier, wholesaler, can be expensed.